pingcap/blog/vldb-2020-tidb-a-raft-based-htap-database.md

 ---
-title: 'VLDB 2020: TiDB, a New Line for HTAP Databases'
+title: 'VLDB 2020: TiDB, A Raft-based HTAP Database'
 author: [PingCAP]
 date: 2020-06-19
-summary: 'PingCAP will publish a research paper "TiDB: A Raft-based HTAP Database" in the August issue of the Proceedings of the VLDB Endowment.
-The reviewer believes that this paper will start a new line of research and products.'
+summary: 'PingCAP will publish a research paper "TiDB: A Raft-based HTAP Database" in the August issue of the Proceedings of the VLDB Endowment.'
 tags: ['HTAP', 'VLDB']
 categories: ['HTAP']
----

-_<span style="font-size: 20px;">"The paper is going to start a new line of research and products."</span>_

-_<span style="font-size: 18px;">Reviewer, Proceedings of the VLDB Endowment</span>_

 ---

 At [PingCAP](https://pingcap.com/), our goal is to build a database that is a single, real-time source of truth so that the applications and the businesses on top of it can adapt to uncertainty.
 As we built [TiDB](https://pingcap.com/docs/stable/overview/), we benefited from databases and distributed systems research such as Raft and Spanner.
 Along the journey, we've developed some novel ideas, and we are thrilled to contribute them back to the academic community.